 Political Poetry

-Poetry has the ability to be a very powerful tool of expression and activism.
-Throughout history, art immortalizes the words of its creator.
-Poetry specifically draws on intense human emotions to connect with the reader, in politics it can amplify voices of oppression, violence, and give individuals in vulnerable situations dignity and agency with the words they write.
+Poetry has the transformative power to be a vital tool of inspiration, hope, and activism.
+Throughout history, art has immortalized the words of its creator.
+Poetry, specifically, draws on intense human emotions to connect with the reader, and in politics it can amplify voices of oppression, violence, and give individuals in vulnerable situations dignity and agency with the words they write.
+The aim of this column is to do just that.